 Practical resources (manipulatives) such as place value counters, Base 10 and bead strings are used to support children to understand maths across all year groups in most lessons.
 The children are encouraged to draw a problem as this makes it easier to understand difficult abstract concepts.
 This could be drawing a real object, number line, bar model or an array.

-Activities that provide the opportunity for ‘everyone to get started and for everyone to get stuck’ are regularly enjoyed by the children.
+Activities that provide the opportunity for ‘everyone to get started and for everyone to get stuck’ are often enjoyed by the children.
 These Low-Threshold High-Ceiling tasks are grounded in a philosophy that everyone can do well in maths regardless of their prior attainment, and making mistakes, struggling and persevering are all important.

 Another important element of Maths teaching at New Cangle is retrieval practice which is a strategy in which bringing information to mind enhances and boosts learning.
 Flashback Four which is part of the White Rose scheme is used daily as a quick retrieval activity.
 It consists of 4 questions covering previous topics.
-Children also practise their arithmetic skills weekly using Written Arithmetic Questions.
+Children also practise their arithmetic skills regularly using Written Arithmetic Questions.

 Children are taught to develop both the conceptual understanding and the fluency (quick recall) of the times tables.
 Children regularly practise their times tables in school in a variety of ways including chanting, singing, quick fire questions and online games such as Times Tables Rockstars.
 A typical TTRockstars session includes a 3-minute practice session that mixes up straight multiplication and the inverse division relationship…all whilst listening to some classic rock tunes!
 All children have their own accounts and can practice their times tables at home in a fun way.

 For further information about our Maths curriculum, please see the following documents:

 National Curriculum times tables end of year expectations for each year group.